team-moeller/better-access-pivottable/README.md

-# Better-Access-Pivottable
+# Better-Access-PivotTable
-Better pivottable for Access with pivottable.js
+Better pivot-tables for Access with pivottable.js